 Enter that information into your CRM so that others can both reference and use it for marketing segmentation later.

 The more you know about your leads, the better you’ll be able to market and sell to them in the future.
-You’ll also be able to provide them with a more streamlined service experience once they do become a customer.
+You’ll also be able to provide them with a more streamlined service experience once they do become customers.

 Sales Qualified Leads